 3. Hold Internal Meetings

 A great way to simultaneously engage firm management and also give personalized attention is to present your new technology in department meetings.
 If your firm has a technology committee or leadership committee of some sort, even better!

 Giving presentations to a group of attorneys is an effective way to deliver training to a large number of people.
 Also, with the committee or department head in the room, attendees are more likely to pay attention.
 You can then offer to follow up with personalized training for those who desire it or need more help.

 4. Engage Admins

-I am sure my attorney friends would not argue when I say that administrative assistants are the backbone of a law firm.
+Few attorneys would argue with the belief that administrative assistants are the backbone of a law firm.
 If you need your attorneys to know how to use new technology and the technology doesn’t contain confidential information, it’s always beneficial to train admins as well.

 An administrative assistant is the person an attorney will go to first when he or she needs support.
 In many cases, partners and administrative assistants have worked together for decades!
 Leverage the influence of your administrative assistants.
 They are powerful partners (pun intended!) when engaging attorneys in new technology.

 5. Record Training Sessions